etf-validator/etf-webapp-docker/README.md

 ```

 This will destroy the container and create a new container with the ETF application.
-The _/etf_ data directly does not get deleted -as long as it mounted on your
+The _/etf_ data directory does not get deleted -as long as it is mounted on your
 host machine!

 ## Update Executable Test Suites
 To update the Executable Test Suites, you can copy the new Executable Test Suites
 into the _/etf/projects/_ directory (or the subdirectories).
 The instance will
-automatically reload the Executable Test Suites after some minutes.
+automatically reload the Executable Test Suites after some time.

 ## Custom Executable Test Suites
-If you want to deploy your instance directly with custom Executable Test Suites,
+If you want to deploy your instance directly with custom Executable Test Suites
 that are downloaded on container startup, you can change the environment
 variable _ETF_TESTPROJECTS_ZIP_ to another URL.
 See the
 [docker-compose.yml environment section](https://github.com/interactive-instruments/etf-webapp-docker/blob/master/etfenv/docker-compose.yml#L17-L19).